 Mark has had three novels published by Bloomsbury, and more recently two by Salt - TENDER and THE LAST WORD, which was shortlisted for the Portico Prize.
 His short stories have appeared in many magazines and anthologies, and he was shortlisted for the Bristol Short Story Prize.
-Mark’s also had three radio plays broadcast, and has written extensively for TV – including episodes of EastEnders, The Bill, Peak Practice and Emmerdale.
-He wrote the screenplay for Before Dawn, which won the Best Screenplay award at the Bram Stoker International Film Festival.
+Mark’s also had three radio plays broadcast, and has written extensively for TV – including episodes of EastEnders, The Bill, Peak Practice, Emmerdale and Jamie Johnson He wrote the screenplay for Before Dawn, which won the Best Screenplay award at the Bram Stoker International Film Festival.

-Mark’s now writing YA fiction.
+Mark also writes teenage fiction.
 THE IMPOSSIBLE won a Northern Writers Award in 2015 and was published by Quercus in 2017.
-A sequel is due in 2018.
+The sequel, THE IMPOSSIBLE: ON THE RUN, was published in 2018.

 Mark has run many workshops at Arvon, in universities and schools and in Broadmoor secure hospital.
 He has given readings at festivals around the country, including Edinburgh and Cheltenham.
-He lives in West Yorkshire with his wife and two children and is now working on a new YA novel.
+He is a Fellow of the Royal Literary Fund.
+He lives in West Yorkshire with his wife and two children and is now working on a new novel and on original TV.